hansonhl/GenerativeCommonsenseQA/README.md

 `gpt2_robustness/configs/`, and `SAVE_DIR` is a directory of your choice to save the model checkpoints and outputs.
 This training script will automatically do evaluation at the end of training.

+## Data

+Please contact the author of the project for the data.

+The contents of this repo are refactored out of a large repo that is very messy, so there is no commit history.